Micheal Ray Richardson: Personal life and death

 Richardson lived in Lawton, Oklahoma.
 He had 11 grandchildren.
 Richardson put on youth basketball clinics with Otis Birdsong, his longtime friend and former teammate.
 He worked for a financial firm, and he and his wife, Kimberly, owned a beauty salon.
 His son, Amir Richardson, is a professional soccer player who represents ACF Fiorentina of the Serie A and the Morocco national team.

+He was also an Italian citizen.

 He changed the spelling of his first name from "Michael" to "Micheal" in 1983.

 Richardson was the subject of the TNT Network 2000 film Whatever Happened to Micheal Ray?, narrated by Chris Rock.
 His memoir, Banned: How I Squandered an All-Star NBA Career Before Finding My Redemption, was published in 2024.

 Richardson died in Lawton on November 11, 2025, at the age of 70, following a diagnosis of prostate cancer.